EchoStream: Fostering Social Connection Through Shared Interests

 After completing the landscape analysis, we were left unsure whether or not a habit-tracking-oriented app would be the best way to promote stronger and more meaningful relationships.

 We decided to zoom out and interview potential users/conduct diary studies for more information on how they find and maintain connections with loved ones.
-The following are our findings.
+The following are highlight quotes:

 Findings from Landscape Analysis